 - Entries must meet the SAQA definition for an art quilt: “The art quilt is a creative visual work that is layered and stitched or that references this form of stitched layered structure.”

-- Single, diptych, triptych, or other multiple-piece works, framed, mounted and three dimensional or wearable works may be submitted.
+- Single, diptych, triptych, or other multiple-piece works, framed and mounted.
+NCAR cannot display three dimensional or wearable works.
 Any work requiring unconventional display or installation must arrive with clear instructions.
-The artist must provide displays other than pedestals or wall space.

 - The work must be original and the result of independent or group effort.
 If work is the result of a group effort or collaboration (including the production and/or design process) it must be noted on the entry form.
-Art that was begun or worked on during a workshop or was the result of instruction from a workshop instructor is not eligible for this exhibit.
+Art that was begun or worked on during a workshop or was the result of such workshop is not eligible for this exhibit.

 - Work shown in any previous FRCQ show at any time is ineligible.

 - Work may be for sale by the artist.
-Sales will not be brokered by FRCQ or Red Rocks Community College.
+Sales will not be brokered by FRCQ or NCAR.
 If your work is for sale, please indicate price and contact information.

 Please submit diptychs and triptychs as one entry.

-- Entries will be accepted online via the FRCQ Website between March 15, 2017 and April 15, 2017 (entries close at midnight CDT). frcqentry.org
+- Entries will be accepted online via the FRCQ Website between June 1, 2017 and June 30, 2017 (entries close at midnight CST).

 - There is a nonrefundable entry fee of $35.00.